jump-dev/Gurobi.jl/README.md

 model_2 = direct_model(Gurobi.Optimizer(GRB_ENV))
 set_attribute(model_2, "OutputFlag", 0)
 ```

+### Environments are not thread-safe

+`Gurobi.Env` are NOT thread-safe.
+If two models both use the same environment
+you must not solve them simultaneously on different threads.

+### Environments inside a module

 If you create a module with a `Gurobi.Env` as a module-level constant, use an
 `__init__` function to ensure that a new environment is created each time the